Di4ries

 Di4ries (stylized in all caps; Di4ri) is an Italian coming-of-age television series.
 It was first released by Netflix in Italy on 18 May 2022 and internationally on 26 July 2022.

-Plot
+Premise

 The series follows a group of students at Galileo Galilei Middle School in the fictional island towns of Marina Piccola (season 1) and Marina Grande (season 2).
 Throughout the series, the students navigate adolescence, crushes, rivalries, and friendships.
 Each episode centers on a different character who becomes the narrator and frequently breaks the fourth wall.